IMG Clinical Readiness Program - FAQs

 What is the IMG Clinical Readiness Program?

-The IMG Clinical Readiness Program (ICRP) is a program which gives International Medical Graduates (IMGs) the opportunity to gain experience in NSW public hospitals as part of the medical team.
+The IMG Clinical Readiness Program (ICRP) is a program that gives International Medical Graduates (IMGs) the opportunity to gain experience in NSW public hospitals as part of the medical team.
 The program is designed to provide an orientation to the NSW Health system and experience in a clinical setting under medical supervision.

 When does the IMG Clinical Readiness Program start and finish?

-The program will start on 24 March and run for 12 weeks concluding on 13 June 2025.
+The program will start on 2 March 2026 and run for 12 weeks, concluding on 22 May 2026.

 What is involved in the IMG Clinical Readiness Program?